ccwhgetgit/ccwh/_pages/about.md

 **Ripple**, Quantitative Trader Intern
 * Analyzed order books and price data for FX and digital assets for transaction cost analysis to improve execution
-* Designed data pipelines to consume and process data, created bash scripts to deploy automated trading strategies, and enhanced code for monitoring of XRP repurchases across exchanges
+* Led the effort to design data pipelines to consume and process market and trade data
+* Created bash scripts to deploy automated trading strategies, refactoring of the codebase, and enhanced code for monitoring of XRP repurchases across exchanges

 **Binance**, Macro Research Analyst Intern
 *	Published research reports on macro trends with a monthly viewership of over 100,000, performed data analysis, and prepared the [Institutional Crypto Outlook Survey](https://www.binance.com/en/research/analysis/institutional-crypto-outlook-survey-2023